 2015, a new year and the eighth series for the CSCC with the New Millennium receiving a full calendar of dates, looked after by driver representative Toby Harris after consultation with Andy Yeomans.

 A new sponsor for the Future Classics series 'Advantage Motorsport' brought in funds for the club, driver of the day award and offers for the members.

 GT and Touring car racer and team manager Mike Jordan was made President of the Club in 2015 following the sad passing of Jem Marsh who had been our club president since 2010.

 2015 was the final season for Ros Gunning as Secretary of the Meeting.
-After so many race seasons Ros understandably wants to enjoy more time to travel during the summer with her husband Ian.
+After so many race seasons Ros understandably wanted to enjoy more time to travel during the summer with her family.
 Ros continues her work in the office, in charge of membership.
 Hannah joined the team in 2015 in preparation to take on the Secretary of the Meeting role for 2016.

 Record grids at the first three meetings of the year with almost 400 drivers at each meeting!

 The CSCC continued with its popular annual June pilgrimage to Belgium; in addition to 6 races for its own series the club organised two races for the AR Motorsport Morgan Challenge at the popular Spa Francorchamps Summer Classic.
 With over 50 Morgans racing on track together this was a new record for the marque, coinciding with the Morgan Challenge 30th birthday.